 Notice: November 30th 2024, Chumash Heritage National Marine Sanctuary’s regulations took effect and certain activities are now prohibited within the sanctuary.
 NOAA established a “certification” process where pre-existing activities approved by a valid federal, state, or local permit, lease, or license that would otherwise be prohibited could be “certified” and allowed to continue.

 If you hold any such approval for a prohibited activity in the sanctuary, you may need to seek a certification.
 There is a 120-day window to request a certification, which began on November 30th, 2024, and will run until March 30th, 2025.
-Please review the permit application by March 30th 2025.
+Please review the sanctuary regulations and guidance and information document by March 30th 2025.

 See ONMS’ public notification letter.